 The final result of applying both the optimization together can be seen in Figure 8 below.
 The first bar chart shows improvement in Geomean across all TPC-DS Queries ran.
 The second bar chart shows the number of queries that could run in different modes.
 We see 3.1x improvement with both join optimizations in Geomean and 18 more queries could run with the join optimizations.

 Availability of Join Optimizations

 This blog post explains the join optimizations we have added to Qubole Presto.
-Both the join optimizations provide dramatic performance (upto 14X) improvements on TPC-DS queries and dataset.
+Both the join optimizations provide dramatic performance (up to 14X) improvements on TPC-DS queries and datasets.
 Both these features are available on Qubole Presto now.

 If you want to use a fast data engine for interactive analytics queries on cloud platforms like AWS & Microsoft Azure, check out Qubole’s Presto as a service.